+Northeast Community College programs are approved by the Department of Education for students eligible to receive veterans educational benefits.
 Northeast Community College proudly supports its veterans.
-Services are provided through the Registrar's Office in the College Welcome Center.
+Services are provided through the Admissions and Registration Office in the College Welcome Center.
 A dedicated Veteran Lounge provides a comfortable spot for studying or socializing.
 The Student Veteran Organization (SVO) helps to ease the transition into college-life, as well as provide service opportunities within the community.
 Northeast also offers college credit for qualifying military experiences, based on American Council on Education (ACE) guidelines.
-Qualifying veteran student, spouses, and dependents are eligible for in-state tuition rates.
+Qualifying students are eligible for in-state tuition rates.

 To further its commitment, Northeast Community College has signed the agreement to comply with the "Principles of Excellence" Executive Order.
 On April 27, 2012, President Obama signed Executive Order 13607, establishing "Principles of Excellence" for educational institutions servicing service members, veterans, spouses, and other family members.
-This Executive Order addresses key areas related to Federal military and veterans educational benefits programs.
+This Executive Order addresses key areas related to federal military and veterans educational benefits programs.